Nizamuddin Shamzai: Assassination

 Shamzai was shot dead by assassins on 31 March 2004 in Karachi.
 His killing instigated the ransacked of the Jamshed Quarters police station, burning of about "20 vehicles, two bank branches and a petrol station", and shooting and injuring of six people.

-Some "15,000 paramilitary soldiers and police were deployed" in Karachi to prevent further violence, and specifically to protect Shia Muslims.
+Some "15,000 paramilitary soldiers and police were deployed" in Karachi to prevent further violence, and specifically to protect Shia mosques.

 His funeral prayer was led by Abdur Razzaq Iskander, and was attended by Akram Khan Durrani, former Chief Minister of Khyber Pakhtunkhwa, and Fazal-ur-Rehman, President of Jamiat Ulema-e-Islam (F).

 A September 2015 report from The Express Tribune says that alleged killer of Shamzai was arrested by Karachi police.

 Views and legacy

 According to Farhan Zahid, Shamzai's ideological influence over jihadi organisations in Pakistan and Afghanistan is "unremitting".
 His ideology and thoughts" It "produced a number of terrorist and extremist organisations.
 Until his death he "issued fatwas, held messianic and anti-Semitic views, glorified Al-Qaeda and the Taliban".